19 Types of Garnish for Top-Tier Plating & Presentation

 Veggies & Fruits

-Lemon wedges, watermelon slices, orange peel, whole berries, tomatoes, radish, and all types of grapes all make great garnishes.
+Lemon wedges, watermelon slices, orange peel, whole berries, tomatoes, types of radishes, and all types of grapes all make great garnishes.
 Fruits and vegetables, whole and sliced, are great options for garnishing.

 Many citrus fruits are used as slices, wedges or for their zest, whereas fruits like tomatoes, especially cherry tomatoes, are used whole.